exercism/julia/concepts/linear-algebra/about.md

 ```

 As shown in the example above, matrix multiplication _does not commute_: there is no simple relationship between `A*B` and `B*A`.
-0

 This is probably hard to visualize for anyone new to it, just by reading the words.
-YouTube has lots of videos demonstrating it graphically, so search for "matrix multiplication" and choose one with yourr preferred style, detail level and language.
+YouTube has lots of videos demonstrating it graphically, so search for "matrix multiplication" and choose one with your preferred style, detail level and language.

 ### Dimensions

 The dot product of two vectors relies on them having equal length.

-By extension, for matrix multiplication the _rows_ of the left matrix must match the _columns_ of the right matrix.
+By extension, for matrix multiplication the _number of columns_ of the left matrix must match the _number of rows_ of the right matrix.

 Expressing the sizes as `(nrows, ncols)` tuples, as output by `size(A)`, we have `(a, b) * (b, c) -> (a, c)`.
 The "inner" dimensions, here `b` and `b`, are compatible with taking dot products.